cywen2024/cywen2024.github.io/_pages/about.md

         <img src="../assets/img/group.png" alt="Description of image" style="max-width: 100%; height: auto;">
 </div>
 <div align="justify">
-Welcome to the Autonomous and Intelligent Robotics Lab (AIRO Lab)!
-We are working on two directions: Fluid and Robotics.
+Welcome to High-speed Thermo-fluid and MAV/UAV Laboratory (HTML)!
+We are working towards two directions: Fluid and Robotics.
 On the robotics side, we are one of the member of the Research Centre for Unmanned Autonomous Systems, of the Department of Aeronautical and Aviation Engineering of The Hong Kong Polytechnic University.
 Feel free to browse through our research paper <a href="/publications">(click me)</a> and code <a href="https://github.com/HKPolyU-UAV">(click me)</a>; drop us an email or issue for any discussion! <br/> <br/> <br/>
 </div>